doctype-Melvin/capstone/README.md

 ## Motivation

-This is my final project of a 12 week Web Development Bootcamp at @neuefische.
+This is my final project of a 12 week Web Development Bootcamp at [neuefische](https://www.neuefische.de/en).
 I've wanted to not only show my newly acquired Frontend skills, but also some of my desire to work as a Full-Stack Developer.
 That's why I've used MongoDB and Mongoose for my backend.
 It's been a wild ride and I am currently working on a second version of this project using Next.js 13.
-If all goes well, I will enroll in the Java Bootcamp also at @neuefische.
+If all goes well, I will enroll in the Java Bootcamp also at [neuefische](https://www.neuefische.de/en).

 ## Biggest Challenge